 Quality assurance is important to Careum.
 That is why the training concepts as well as the learning and teaching material are reviewed and updated on a regular basis.

 The four training centres in the problem-based learning (PBL) curriculum network all share learning and teaching material for professional education colleges associated with healthcare.
-As part of a coordinated quality cycle, these are constantly evaluated and developed further, which involves cooperation between the training centres (CBZ Zurich, BZGS St. Gallen, BGS Chur, BZSL Sargans), Careum Education Development and Careum Publishing.
-Careum Education Development is entering the education market as a partner for quality development and is contributing to the provision of training in health care with a systematised process flow for evaluating learning and teaching material.
+As part of a coordinated quality cycle, these are constantly evaluated and developed further, which involves cooperation between the training centres (CBZ Zurich, BZGS St. Gallen, BGS Chur, BZSL Sargans), Careum Education Management and Careum Publishing.
+Careum Education Management is entering the education market as a partner for quality development and is contributing to the provision of training in health care with a systematised process flow for evaluating learning and teaching material.

-The continuous evaluation process is coordinated and managed by Careum Education Development.
+The continuous evaluation process is coordinated and managed by Careum Education Management.
 The training centres in the problem-based learning curriculum network give feedback on the contents of the learning and teaching material with regard to technical accuracy, practical relevance and general relevance based on the professional skills required in the framework curriculum as well as suitability for the promotion of problem-based and self-regulated learning.

 The problem-based curricula are divided into “topical blocks” that build on one another in a predetermined order.
 Block tasks and skills units complement one another.
 Together they make up a whole scheme, and their structure is geared towards the didactic-methodical concept of problem-based learning.